donydony2009/ObisidianResearch/Research/ToMove/Their interests.md

 #### Senior software engineer manager - 4 months ago- Azure Storage
 - Collaborates with stakeholders - keyword **Collab/Stakeholders**
 - Identifies dependencies and the development of design documents for a product, app, service or platform - keyword **design**
 - Creates, implements, optimizes, debugs, refactors and reuses code to establish and improve performance and maintainability, effectiveness and return on investment.
-Keyword - "**all the things a developer does lul**
+Keyword - **all the things a developer does lul**
+- Leverage expertise to drive project plans, release palns and work items.
+Keyword: **planning**
+- Acts as Designated Responsible Individual - Keyword: **ownership**
+- Proactively seek new knowledge adapt to trends while being mindful of what already exists and maintaining stability - Keyword: **driven, knowledge seeking**

+#### Senior Software Engineering Manager - 17 days ago - Azure Compute

 ### Culture
 - Growth mindset - never stop growing and developing, always learn, always be curious
 - Customer obsessed - always strive to bring more value to the customer